garrett-sutton/garrett-sutton.github.io/_drafts/weekend-w-gwen.md

 holding down the fort for the weekend.

 ## how did Gwen do?
-I won't bore you with all of the nitty gritty details on how Gwen did for this weekend.
+I won't bore you with all the nitty-gritty details of how Gwen did this weekend.
 As you can imagine, she did fine.
-She played well, slept well, napped well and ate well.
+She played well, slept well, napped well, and ate well.
-She did great during the couple of runs we were able to get out for in the jogging stroller and was well behaved in mass on Sunday - despite not hanging in her seat at all.
+She did great in the jogging stroller when we went out to run (2 times).
+She was also very well-behaved in mass on Sunday - despite wanting to be out of her seat for the entirety of mass.

 The 2 notable things for this weekend from a Gwen standpoint:
 1. She started rolling all over the place.
-On a couple of nights, she would just roll around her room and giggle away as I crawled around her.
+On a couple of nights, she rolled all around her room and giggled away as I crawled around her.
 It was really fun.
-1. She fell asleep in her playpen and on her floor in the same day.
+1. She fell asleep in her playpen and on her floor on the same day.
 I may have pushed her to stay awake a little longer than she should have but she didn't necessarily seem upset leading up to either of these points.
+It was really cute to find her sleeping like this.

 ## how did dad do?
 From the beginning of Grace talking about